Duru-E/Git-Github-Handoff/README.md

 ## Push

 Before we can push we need to tell git the location to send the push to.
-this is done with the following:
+This is done with the following:

-git remote set-url origin git@github.com:<username>/<repo>.git the username is the REPO OWENERS username and may not be your own
+git remote set-url origin git@github.com:<username>/<repo>.git The username is the REPO OWNERS username and may not be your own

 ```
  git remote set-url origin git@github.com:Duru-E/Git-Github-Handoff.git